Moving home after living overseas as a child

 The (youth) culture and unwritten social rules of their ‘home country’ appear not to be so clear to the youngster.
 They will feel lonely at times and they will also feel like an outsider who hasn’t got a clue about what’s happening around them!
 They look and talk like a locals, but they are not.
 This may come as an ugly surprise.
 Especially since the adolescent is already in a phase of identity development.
 In this phase there is a strong urge to be socially accepted and be a successful youngster.

 I started to take more interest in these young people.
 As mentioned I got acquainted to many of them when visiting my parents abroad.
 And as my interest grew I studied the behavioural science to this aspect from a professional point of view.
 To theoretically explain, what goes on when child is growing up abroad and is then entering University in the “home country”, I like to use the ecological theory of Bronfebrenner.
-(This theory demonstrates the many layers of influence in an expat child’s life and Rianne likens this to a tornado, hence my picture above!)
+(This theory demonstrates the many layers of influence in an expat child’s life and Rianne likens this to a tornado.)

 Going ‘home’ is not easy